 Your member number may only be used once, with the exception of University Level Members (who may send use the member number for three members of the University’s faculty) or Associate Level Members (who may use the member number for up to three staff members or volunteers).
 Attendees must use their own member numbers to register as a member.
 This will be monitored, and attendees who register using member IDs that are not their own may be disqualified from receiving the member rate.

-How can I register a companion for assistance due to a disability?
+How can I register myself or a companion for assistance due to a disability?

-If you would like to register an assistant for the Symposium, please call or email the ISC Events Department, (609) 689-1051 ext.
-302, email@example.com.
+If you would like to register an assistant for the conference, please call or email the ISC Events Department, (609) 689-1051 ext.
+302, firstname.lastname@example.org.

 How can my companion and I pay for our registrations together?

-You and your companion can pay for registration together if you register your companion on the Registration Summary page, the two registrations will be combined at the end of registration.
+You and your companion can pay for your registration together if you register your companion on the Registration Summary page.
 This way, the two registrations, confirmation emails, and payment will be combined.

 How can my companion and I pay for our registrations separately?